Shrimp and Pesto Pizza

 In a departure from the standard pizza toppings, grilled dough is spread with basil pesto and scattered with shrimp, sliced tomatoes, and shaved Parmesan.
 No grill?
 No problem.
 Cook this dough in a cast-iron skillet over high heat, or on a preheated sheet pan or pizza stone in a 500-degree oven.

 - Coarse salt and ground pepper

-- Stretch it: On a lightly floured work surface, stretch or roll 1 piece basic grilled pizza dough or 4 ounces store-bought dough into a 10-inch-long oval or other desired shape.
-Brush one side lightly with herb oil or olive oil and season with coarse salt and ground pepper.
+Stretch it: On a lightly floured work surface, stretch or roll 1 piece Basic Grilled Pizza Dough or 4 ounces store-bought dough into a 10-inch-long oval or other desired shape.
+Brush one side lightly with Herb Oil or olive oil and season with salt and pepper.

-- Top it: Top with desired cheese and toppings; cover grill.
+Top it: Top with pesto, shrimp, tomatoes, onion, and Parmesan; cover grill.
 Cook until cheese melts and toppings are heated through, 2 to 5 minutes.